Setting up a VPN on a home router is ideal in many scenarios.

-Not all routers will work and do need to have firmware for a VPN and also powerful enough to run a VPN and not bog down.
+Not all routers will work and some need to have firmware upgrade for a VPN and also be powerful enough to run a VPN and not bog down.

 If you have a router with no VPN options third party firmware such as DD-WRT, OpenWRT, and Tomato often can add VPN option to old units.

 Recently I installed DD-WRT on an old D-link 601 router which gave it VPN features.

 After a good VPN router is found, finding a VPN provider is the next step.

 If you already have a VPN Provider they likely can be setup on a router be sure to check their page.

 Our Picks for Best VPN Providers for a Router

 IPVanish is a very popular VPN service with many worldwide Servers and good privacy.